 How to put on your footwear

 - I like lacing my shoes from the toes up.
 Pull them hard enough so that the index finger does not go under the string but loose enough so you still have circulation.
-At the instep where ankle meets foot I also pay attention so I get it right to prevent my toes from hitting the front of the shoe.
+At the instep where ankle meets the foot I also pay attention so I get it right to prevent my toes from hitting the front of the shoe.
 That way you get the maximum stability.
-At times I like them a little loose too, customise the lacing to suit your needs.
+At times I like them a little loose too, customize the lacing to suit your needs.

 - Your shoes should be comfortable when you walk around.
-Even if they are in the need of a break-in period.
+Even if they are in need of a break-in period.
 Shell boots can be a bit harsh from the start but should still be comfy when you try them.

-“Shoes are for ideal conditions and boots are for everything else.”
+Shoes are for ideal conditions and boots are for everything else.

-Do not dry shoes or boots by the fire as this may ruin them permanently.
+- Do not dry shoes or boots by the fire as this may ruin them permanently.
 This could shorten the lifespan of your boots and can damage the leather and glue… Laces and insoles tend to dry much quicker than boots.
 Just leave them out in the air and they will dry pretty fast.
 I prefer to dry my insoles in my sleeping bag, secured around a Nalgene bottle with hot water or wear them against my body while walking.
 The boots I usually dry with the help of used old newspaper or a towel.
-1) Take your laces out of the boots, 2) Remove any mud or dirt from your boots using a a soft brush, 3) Fill the boots with newspaper, 4) Replace the paper when it is soaked.
+1) Take your laces out of the boots, 2) Remove any mud or dirt from your boots using a soft brush, 3) Fill the boots with newspaper, 4) Replace the paper when it is soaked.

 - Hard soles easily chill you while standing still during winter.
 However, a simple solution is to stand on a sleeping pad or something similar for good insulation from the ground.